IOTechSystems/xrt-examples/Servers/opc-ua/federated/README.md

-# Sunspec on OPC-UA
+# Confederated OPC-UA Server and Modbus Device Service

 This example demonstrates how to operate the OPC-UA server using a OPC-UA nodeset and model to read a modbus device.
 The nodeset used is a
 [Sunspec model](https://sunspec.org/wp-content/uploads/2015/06/SunSpec-Information-Models-12041.pdf) that has been converted into an Nodeset.
  Specifically, it utilizes a modified version of Sunspec's [Model805](https://github.com/sunspec/models/blob/master/json/model_805.json) to create an instance of a Lithium-ion module.

 The model in the OPC-UA server is a battery module model with three cells.
-This battery module will be simulated on a Modbus-tcp simulator where it will be read by a schedule of a XRT device service.
-This XRT device service sends over Sparkplug this data to the XRT OPC-UA Server where you the user can retrieve it.
+This battery module will be simulated using a Modbus-tcp simulator where it will be read by a schedule of a XRT device service.
+This XRT device service sends over Sparkplug this data to the XRT OPC-UA Server where you the user can retrieve it using a OPC-UA Browser.

 For more information about the OPC-UA Server and Node Modelling please review the [OPC-UA Server](https://docs.iotechsys.com/edge-xrt30/server-components/opc-ua-server-component.html) documentation.